Xecades/Notes/docs/cs/py/cs61a.md

 fact = (lambda f: lambda x: f(f, x))(lambda f, x: 1 if x == 1 else x * f(f, x - 1))
 ```

 The logic behind this quiz is something called *Y Combinator*.
 Y Combinator is a method to turn a non-anonymous recursive function into an anonymous one.
-Here's one example (by GitHub Copilot):
+Here's one example:

 ```py
 def Y(f):